stmrym/STDANet_modified/README.md

 - We added [valid.py](core/valid.py) and **validation** is available during training.
 - You can train/valid/test on **multiple datasets**.
 (Please make json files and modify [config/config 1.py](config/config_1.py))
 - You can add **multiple loss fuctions** by editing [config/config 1.py](config/config_1.py).
+- We offer a **demo App** that allows you to easily infer input in .mp4, .png, .jpg, and .jpeg formats.

 ### Output Examples
 |Input (blurred)|Output (deblurred)|Flow Map|